synya/where-to-go/readme.md

 ### A voting system for deciding where to have lunch

-Each restaurant has id, name and set of dishes that cooked at the restaurant.
+Each restaurant has id, name and set of dishes that are cooked at the restaurant.
 Administrator does the update of daily menu.
-Menus of the day consist of items each one with the dish, date and price.
+Daily menu of the day consist of items each one with the dish, date and price.

 Use following curl commands to test rest API

 ------------------------------------------------------

-### User's area API
+### Public area API

 ------------------------------------------------------